Outsourcing Payroll and Third Party Payers

 Third Party Arrangement Chart

-The attached chart illustrates some differences in authority between a payroll service provider, reporting agent authorized under Form 8655, Reporting Agent Authorization (PDF) and an agent appointed using Form 2678, Employer/Payer Appointment of Agent (PDF).
+The attached chart illustrates some differences in authority between a payroll service provider, reporting agent authorized using Form 8655, Reporting Agent Authorization (PDF) and an agent appointed using Form 2678, Employer/Payer Appointment of Agent (PDF).

-Payroll Provider Service not making federal tax deposits?
+Payroll Service Provider not making federal tax deposits?

 Many employers outsource some or all payroll duties to third-party payroll service providers (PSP).
 These providers help ensure compliance with the IRS filing and deposit requirements.
 In the event of default by a third party, the employer remains responsible for the deposit of the federal tax liabilities and timely filing of returns.

-If you suspect your provider of improper or fraudulent activities involving the deposit of your federal taxes or the filing of your returns, you can file a complaint using Form 14157 Complaint: Tax Return Preparer (PDF).
+If you suspect your payroll service provider of improper or fraudulent activities involving the deposit of your federal taxes or the filing of your returns, you can file a complaint using Form 14157 Complaint: Tax Return Preparer (PDF).
 The IRS has streamlined the process to file Form 14157.
 You can mail the form, or fax it to 1-855-889-7957.
 Once received, the PSP-identified complaints will receive expedited handling and investigation.

 Reporting Agents (RAF)